telerik/winforms-docs/gridview/cells/formatting-cells.md

 {{endregion}}

 ## ViewCellFormatting - formatting non-data cells

-While CellFormatting event is fired only for data cells, ViewCellFormatting is fired for all RadGridView cells.
-So if you want to format the grouping row or the header cells, you should use the ViewCellFormatting event.
+While __CellFormatting__ event is fired only for data cells, __ViewCellFormatting__ is fired for all cells.
+So if you want to format the grouping row or the header cells, you should use the __ViewCellFormatting__ event.

 ## Example: Change group and header cells font and removing the default filter operator text

 For example, to change the font of the header cells and the group cells use the following code: